-As of June 11, 2019, there are 12 new Pokémon that have been officially revealed, in addition to 3 new Galarian forms of older Pokémon.
+As of August 7, 2019, there are 17 new Pokémon that have been officially revealed, in addition to 3 new Galarian forms of older Pokémon.

 You can find a full listing of all of the new Pokémon in Pokémon Sword & Shield in the New Pokémon section, which also contains individual pages for each Pokémon revealed.

 As with most Pokémon games, Pokémon Sword & Shield introduce many new characters, with the possibility of some older characters returning.

 You can see a few characters in the images above, but you can continue through the link below to see all of the revealed characters and a lot more information about them.

 Pokémon Sword & Shield take place in the Galar Region.
 Not much is known about this region yet, but it is almost certainly based off of Great Britain.

 There’s a lot of assorted information that has been revealed for Pokémon Sword & Shield, so below is a list of a few various points that don’t have their own page or section.